espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 Delete Driver
 ^^^^^^^^^^^^^

-If the I2C communication is established with :cpp:func:`i2c_driver_install` for some specific period of time and then not required, the driver may be removed to free allocated resources by calling :cpp:func:`i2c_driver_delete`.
+When the I2C communication is established with the function :cpp:func:`i2c_driver_install` and is not required for some substantial amount of time, the driver may be deinitialized to release allocated resources by calling :cpp:func:`i2c_driver_delete`.

 Application Example